-Processe - Nonwovens
+Nonwovens

 NONWOVENS

 Nonwovens are defined as web materials that are bonded by mechanically entangling and bonding the fibres.
-The International Nonwovens & Disposables Association (INDA) defines nonwovens as: Nonwovens are a sheet, web, or bat of natural and/or man-made fibres or filaments, excluding paper, that have not been converted into yarns, and that are bonded to each other by any of several methods.
+The International Nonwovens & Disposables Association (INDA) defines nonwovens as: Nonwovens are a sheet, web, or bat of natural and/or man-made fibres or filaments, excluding paper, that have not been converted into yarns, and that are bonded to each other by any of several means.

 Nonwoven fabrics are engineered fabrics that are used in numerous applications,